With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreLake County Group Home is a mental health facility in Waukegan, IL, located at 2410 Belvidere Road, 60085 zip code area.
 Lake County Group Home provides residential treatment.
-Lake County Group Home provides group therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to young adults and adults.
+Lake County Group Home provides cognitive behavioral therapy, integrated dual diagnosis disorder treatment and group therapy to adults and young adults.
 Lake County Group Home also supports people with serious mental illness.
-Additional services offered by Lake County Group Home consist of case management, supported housing and housing services.
+Additional services offered by Lake County Group Home consist of housing services, supported housing and case management.

 Learn MoreCenter For Discovery Glenview is one of mental health facilities in Glenview, Illinois, located at 3737 Lawson Road, 60026 zip code.
 Center For Discovery Glenview provides residential treatment.
-Center For Discovery Glenview provides group therapy, couples/family therapy and dialectical behavior therapy to children / adolescents.
+Center For Discovery Glenview provides cognitive behavioral therapy, couples/family therapy and individual psychotherapy to children / adolescents.
 Center For Discovery Glenview also supports patients with eating disorders.
-Additional services provided at Center For Discovery Glenview include case management, family psychoeducation and housing services.
+Additional services provided at Center For Discovery Glenview include housing services, diet and exercise counseling and case management.

 Learn MoreJosselyn Center is a mental health clinic in Winnetka, IL, located at 405 Central Avenue, 60093 zip code area.
 Josselyn Center provides telemedicine/telehealth and outpatient treatment.
-Josselyn Center offers trauma therapy, couples/family therapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
-Josselyn Center also supports transitional age young adults, people with trauma and people with PTSD.
-Additional services offered at Josselyn Center include case management, supported employment and family psychoeducation.
+Josselyn Center offers cognitive behavioral therapy, couples/family therapy and group therapy to young adults, adults and seniors 65 or older.
+Josselyn Center also supports transitional age young adults, seniors or older adults and people with trauma.
+Additional services offered at Josselyn Center include mentoring/peer support/consumer-run services, family psychoeducation and intensive case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.